Overseas departments and regions of France

-The overseas departments and regions of France (départements et régions d'outre-mer, [depaʁtəmɑ̃ e ʁeʒjɔ̃ dutʁəmɛʁ]; DROM) are departments of France that are outside metropolitan France, the European part of France.
-They have exactly the same status as mainland France's regions and departments.
-The French Constitution provides that, in general, French laws and regulations (France's civil code, penal code, administrative law, social laws, tax laws, etc.) apply to French overseas regions the same as in metropolitan France, but can be adapted as needed to suit the region's particular needs.
-Hence, the local administrations of French overseas regions cannot themselves pass new laws.
+The overseas departments and regions of France (départements et régions d'outre-mer, [depaʁtəmɑ̃ e ʁeʒjɔ̃ dutʁəmɛʁ]; DROM) are the five departments and regions of the French Republic which are located outside European France (also known as "metropolitan France").
+These overseas entities have exactly the same status as European France's departments and regions.
+The French Constitution provides that, in general, French laws and regulations (France's civil code, penal code, administrative law, social laws, and tax laws etc.) apply to French overseas departments and regions the same way as in metropolitan France, but can be adapted as needed to suit the region's particular needs.
+Hence, the local administrations of French overseas departments and regions cannot themselves pass new laws.
+On occasion, referendums are undertaken to re-assess the sentiment in local status.